CSCfi/csc-user-guide/docs/cloud/pouta/vm-flavors-and-billing.md

 **cPouta IO flavor characteristics:**

-**io.\*:**
+**io.70GB-700GB:**

 NOTE!
-These servers have non-redudnant disks, and you may expect data loss in case of disk failure.
+These servers have non-redundant disks, and you may expect data loss in case of disk failure.
 NOTE!
 These virtual machines can not be migrated nor resized.

 -   Redundant power